chauff/cse1500-web-transcripts/Lecture-2.md

 - What if I want to look at offers from Delft **and** Rijswijk instead of one or the other?
 - What is all this text about?

-In case you wonder how it is possible to go back in time and look at older versions of a web site (as today's koopplein.nl presence looks considerably better), head over to the [Wayback Machine](https://web.archive.org/), maintained by the Internet Archive whose mission it is to **archive** the Web.
-The Wayback Machine of course does not archive the entire Web (this would be impossible), but it does take regular snapshots of more than 330 billion web pages, including those of koopplein - [take a look](https://web.archive.org/web/*/koopplein.nl).
+In case you wonder how it is possible to go back in time and look at older versions of a web site (as today's [koopplein.nl presence](https://koopplein.nl/) looks considerably better), head over to the [Wayback Machine](https://web.archive.org/), maintained by the Internet Archive whose mission it is to **archive** the Web.
+The Wayback Machine of course does not archive the entire Web (this would be impossible), but it does take regular snapshots of more than **330 billion web pages**, including those of koopplein - [take a look](https://web.archive.org/web/*/koopplein.nl).

 When naming and formatting links, buttons, section headers, etc. adhere to **established standards** and **be clear instead of clever**.
-For instance, a company's web site that has a link to its current job offers should use as link text *Jobs* or *Vacancies* (clear to the user what this link is about) instead of *Interested?* or *Join us!* (less clear).
+For instance, a company's web site that has a link to its current job offers should use as link text `Jobs` or `Vacancies` (clear to the user what this link is about) instead of `Interested?` or `Join us!` (less clear).

-Similarly, there are established style standards of how to format a link (in the early years of the Web blue underlined text was synonymous with a link).
+Similarly, there are established style standards of how to format a link (in the early years of the Web blue underlined text was synonymous with a link and thus we are now stuck with the saying "10 blue links" as a synonym for Web search results).

-Users should not get lost within a web site; provide users with information on where they are on how they arrived at that point (leave "breadcrumbs"):
+Users should **not get lost within a web site**; provide users with information on where they are on how they arrived at that point.
+Leave so-called **breadcrumbs** as ebay does:

 ![ebay web site](img/L2-ebay2.png)

-Lastly, it should be easy for the user to distinguish different parts of a site - e.g. advertisement vs. content.
-Here is an example from Google that does not make it very easy to distinguish ads and content:
+Lastly, it should be easy for the user to **distinguish different parts of a site** - e.g. advertisement vs. content.
+Here is an example from Google that does a poor job in this respect: it is not obvious on first sight that the first search result is indeed a sponsored search result (i.e. a paid advertisement) instead of a so-called "organic" search result:

 ![google web site](img/L2-google.png)

-A few years ago ([August 15, 2013](https://web.archive.org/web/20130815204510/https://www.google.com/search?q=toyota) to be precise) Google was a lot clearer in its ad placement:
+A few years ago ([August 15, 2013](https://web.archive.org/web/20130815204510/https://www.google.com/search?q=toyota) to be precise) Google was a lot more forthcoming when it came to notifying its users about advertisements:

 ![google web site](img/L2-google2.png)

-Google though is not the only offender here, take this example from Twitter:
+It should be mentioned though that Google is not the only offender here, take this example from Twitter which is similarly poorly designed in terms of content distinction between organic tweets and promoted (i.e. paid) ones:

 ![google web site](img/L2-twitter.png)